samthiriot/knime-shapefiles-as-WKT/docs/index.md

 # Source code

-The source code is shared in github: https://github.com/samthiriot/knime-shapefiles-as-WKT/ Contributions are warmly welcomed.
+The source code is [shared in github](https://github.com/samthiriot/knime-shapefiles-as-WKT/).
+Contributions are warmly welcomed.
 Please report bugs, or feature requests, in the [GitHub bugtracker](https://github.com/samthiriot/knime-shapefiles-as-WKT/issues/)